GozNym virus removal guide

 How to avoid installation of malware?

-Always carefully analyze received emails, especially if they contain attachments (or web links).
-If an email is sent from some unknown, suspicious address, or it is irrelevant, then we strongly recommend to ignore it.
-In other words, to leave attached files or links unopened.
-The safest way to download any software is to use only official and trustworthy websites.
-Various third party downloaders, Peer-to-Peer networks, unofficial websites should not be used.
+Carefully study any email received, especially if they contain attachments (or web links).
+If an email is sent from an unknown, suspicious address, or seems irrelevant, ignore it.
+Leave attached files or links unopened.
+The safest way to download software is to use official and trustworthy websites.
+Do not use third party downloaders, Peer-to-Peer networks, or unofficial websites.
 Update installed software through implemented functions or tools that are designed by official software developers.
-Do not activate software with unofficial ('cracking') tools, they are illegal and often are designed to spread malware.
-Have a reputable anti-spyware or anti-virus software installed, it can be really helpful when dealing with various computer infections.
+Do not activate software with unofficial ('cracking') tools, since they are illegal and often proliferate malware.
+Have reputable anti-spyware or anti-virus software installed - this deals with various computer infections.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Instant automatic removal of GozNym virus: